Jasmy118/AWS_Tutorials/6. Jupyter Installation and Creating New Environment/README.md

 - CTRL+C to shut down the jupyter notebook server.
 - $ jupyter notebook --ip=0.0.0.0 --> associates with all possible IPs
 Open jupyter notebook with the new link obtained (after changing IP to the IP of the instance)
-8. Select new terminal from the jupyter browser and run python script there
+8. Select new terminal from the jupyter browser and run python script there.
-Tip: type beginning of file name + tab --> gives full file name.
+(Tip: type beginning of file name + tab --> gives full file name)
 - $ pwd --> present working directory
 - $ ls --> list all files/folders in the pwd
 - $ python3 scriptForUbuntu.py